• ABC Details

 Purpose:

-The Newfoundland and Labrador Arts Council (ArtsNL) is a non-profit Crown agency created in 1980 by The Arts Council Act.
-Its mission is to foster, promote, and develop the arts of the province and the arts of groups indigenous to the province, and to advise the minister on matters related to development of the arts and arts policy.
-The Council supports the creation and production of works in the province, the study and enjoyment of those works, and public awareness of the arts.
-Council receives an annual grant of five million dollars from the Province to support a variety of granting programs, program delivery, office administration, and communications.
+The Newfoundland and Labrador Arts Council (ArtsNL) is a non-profit Crown agency created in 1980 by the Arts Council Act.
+Its mission is to foster, promote and develop the arts of the province and the arts of groups indigenous to the province, and to advise the minister on matters related to development of the arts and arts policy.
+ArtsNL supports the creation and production of works in the province, the study and enjoyment of those works, and public awareness of the arts.
+They receives an annual grant of five million dollars from the Province to support a variety of granting programs, program delivery, office administration, and communications.
 It also seeks support from the public and private sector.
-It supports the following artistic disciplines: dance, film, multidisciplinary arts, music, theatre, visual art, and literature.
-(For additional information about the Newfoundland and Labrador Arts Council, please visit www.nlac.ca).
+It supports the following artistic disciplines: dance, film and video, Indigenous arts and practices, literary arts, multi-disciplinary arts, music and sound, theatre and performing arts, visual arts and other similar creative and interpretive activities.
+(For additional information about ArtsNL, please visit www.nlac.ca).

 Structure:

-The membership of the council shall provide geographic representation of the province and council shall be comprised as follows:
+Membership shall provide geographic representation of the province and council shall be comprised as follows:

 Competency Profile:

-• Arts and Culture Experience, particularly in the creation and promotion of artistic works;
+• Arts and culture experience, particularly in the creation and promotion of artistic works;

 • Governance;